mipatterson/typedoc-plugin-pages/docs-source/getting-started/page-organization.md

 Page groups can be used to group collections of pages that are related to one another.

-Each page group and its member pages will be displayed as a group of navigation items in the navigation sidebar.
+Pages in the same page group will be displayed together under the same group header in the navigation sidebar.

 See {@page Page Groups} for more information.

 ### 2. Child pages

 Pages can also be nested as children of other pages.
-This provides a way to breakup related content when there is too much content to group as different sections on a single page.

 > 💡 Note that child pages cannot have children of their own.